arivarton/stamp/README.md

 Stamp in before starting the workday, tag points in time with comments and stamp out when workday is over.

 Hours are saved to a sqlite database and exportable to pdf.

-Environment variables:
+# Environment variables

 Name | Default value
 -----|-----